On this page

 - You can download the complete Inclusive and Antiracist Writing Guide, with expanded explanations, here

-*While these resources have been broken apart to provide focus, the concept of intersectionality (a term coined by law professor Kimberlé Crenshaw, see glossary for description) helps us to understand that these aspects of identity do not necessarily occur independently from one another and can be embodied by one person.
+*While these resources have been broken apart to provide focus, the concept of intersectionality (a term coined by law professor Kimberlé Crenshaw, see glossary for description) helps us to understand that these aspects of identity do not necessarily occur independently from one another and are often embodied by people in intersecting and interconnected ways.
 The divisions in these resources are in no way meant to suggest that these identities or experiences are exclusive of one another.